hanabi/hanabi.github.io/Reference.md

   * Bob knows that this is a *Tempo Clue*, and plays red 2.
   * In most cases, since two cards were re-touched, they should both be playable.
 However, Bob knows that the red 5 is strictly not playable right now.
 Thus, since the clue did not get any new cards and only got tempo on one card in total, he knows that he should also *Chop Move* his slot 3 card.

-### Avoiding Double Discards
+### Double Discard Situations

-* If the player before you just discarded a card (say the red 4), and you don't see that card in anyone else's hand, there is a possibility that you could have that same card on your chop.
-In this example, if you discarded, both red 4's could be lost and your team would not be able to get a perfect score.
-This is called *Double Discarding*.
+* Often times in Hanabi, two players will discard in a row.
+However, in rare cases, this can cause a perfect score to be lost.
+* For example, in a 3-player game:
+  * Alice has nothing to do.
+Alice discards her chop and it is a red 4.
+  * Bob has nothing to do.
+Bob also has a completely unclued hand.
+Bob discards his chop and it is the other copy of the red 4.
+  * Since both copies of the red 4 are discarded, it is no longer possible to get a perfect score.
+(The maximum score now is 23 instead of 25.)
+  * Normally, someone on the team would give a *Save Clue* to Bob's red 4 before it could get discarded.
+But since Bob's turn was immediately after Alice's turn, no-one on the team had time to save it.
+* In the above example, since Bob *could* have the red 4 on his chop, we would say that Bob is in a *Double Discard Situation* for the red 4.
+* More formally, a *Double Discard Situation* is defined as when the previous player discards or misplays an unplayed card **and** the current player could be discarding the other copy of that card.
-* Since *Double Discarding* can "lose" the game, you should never *Double Discard* and give a clue instead!
-In this situation, if there are no normal *Play Clues* or *Save Clues* to give, you are allowed to give "stall" clues, like a *5 Stall*.
-If there are no *5 Stalls* to give, then you can just "fill-in" information on some clued card (and it shouldn't cause a *Finesse*).
+* Players agree to **never** discard in a *Double Discard Situation* if it has the potential to lower the maximum score.
+Instead, they should give some clue.
+If there are no normal *Play Clues* or *Save Clues* to give, then they are allowed to give "stall" clues, like a *5 Stall*.
+If there are no *5 Stalls* to give, they can even just "fill-in" some information on an already-clued card (and doing this should not cause a *Finesse*).
-* Because of this convention, players do not have to be worried about the same card being on two chops in a row.
+* Let's revisit the above example to show what Bob should have done:
+  * Alice has nothing to do.
+Alice discards her chop and it is a red 4.
+  * Bob has nothing to do (meaning that there are no normal *Play Clues* or *Save Clues* to give).
+Bob also has a completely unclued hand.
+  * Bob's chop is his slot 5 card.
+Since his slot 5 card has no positive or negative clues on it, it is possible that it could be the red 4.
+Thus, Bob knows that he is currently in a *Double Discard Situation* for the red 4.
+  * Since, there are no normal *Play Clues* or *Save Clues* available, Bob looks around to see if he can give a *5 Stall*.
+Bob sees that Cathy has a 5 on her slot 1, so he clues number 5 to Cathy as a *5 Stall*.
+  * Cathy knows that since Bob was in a *Double Discard Situation* for the red 4, she should not read too closely into his clues.
+This number 5 clue must just be a *5 Stall* (as opposed to a *Play Clue* on the 5).

 <br />